 The iPads are Wi-Fi enabled and equipped with Apple FaceTime and Google Duo.
 The call must be initiated from the patient’s room on the iPad as an outgoing call; the loved one can only receive the call.
 Loved ones must have an internet-connected device with either FaceTime or Google Duo installed to accept the call.
 This can be a phone, tablet or computer.
 If the patient and loved one both have access to their own personal internet-connected device, they are welcome to initiate a virtual visit at any time.

 If you have any questions, please ask to speak with the charge nurse in the unit where the patient is staying.

 Is Palomar Health providing free COVID-19 tests?

 No. None of the Palomar Health facilities offer free COVID-19 tests.
 At this time, Palomar Health is only testing patients with symptoms and others who meet certain criteria.
-To find a COVID-19 testing center near you, visit https://testing.covid19.ca.gov/
+Here is a list of free COVID-19 testing sites in North County (provided by County of San Diego):

 Is it safe to come to the hospital?

 Yes.
 Palomar Medical Centers in Escondido and Poway are taking extraordinary measures to ensure your safety during the coronavirus pandemic.
 Please don’t hesitate to access emergency services if you have cardiac issues, abdominal pain, chest pain, orthopedic injuries or psychiatric emergencies.
 Early treatment can result in drastically improved outcomes.